pavlin-policar/openTSNE/docs/source/parameters.rst

 Optimization parameters
 -----------------------

-t-SNE uses a variation of gradient descent optimizationn proceedure that incorporates momentum to speed up convergence of the embedding [3]_.
+t-SNE uses a variation of gradient descent optimization procedure that incorporates momentum to speed up convergence of the embedding [3]_.

 learning_rate: float
     The learning rate controls the step size of the gradient updates.
 This typically ranges from 100 to 1000, but usually the default (200) works well enough.